signalfx/splunk-otel-dotnet/docs/opamp-config.md

 configuration using Open Agent Management Protocol (OpAMP) to a configured OpAMP server.

-Effective configuration reporting is enabled when OpAMP is enabled.
+Effective configuration reporting is enabled when OpAMP is enabled and the active configuration passes startup validation.
+Automatic SDK setup is required;
+`OTEL_SDK_DISABLED=true` remains supported as a valid no-op SDK configuration.

 ## Configuration